splunk/public-o11y-docs/apm/apm-spans-traces/extended-trace-retention.rst

 Prerequisites
 ================

-To configure extended trace retention, you have to have an admin role.
+To configure extended trace retention, you must have an admin role.

 Customize your extended retention period
 ===============================================